To make the economy more fair, we need to make it more democratic

 Marjorie Kelly has a problem with the word “capitalism.”
-As the senior fellow and EVP of The Democracy Collaborative, a nonprofit research organization, says, “People like that word and if they want to hold onto it, I suppose they can.
+As the senior fellow and EVP of the Democracy Collaborative, a nonprofit research organization, says, “People like that word and if they want to hold onto it, I suppose they can.
 But to me, I think of ‘capital-hyphen-ism’—a system designed to benefit capital holders and maximize financial capital.
 Until we come to terms with that, nothing we do is really going to change.”

 While public discourse is often reduced to a hyper-simplistic debate between capitalism and socialism, Kelly, a former journalist and businessperson envisions and advocates for a different approach that transcends a binary choice.
 “It’s either corporate capitalism or state socialism, and we’re fighting,” she says.
 “What I believe is that we need a democratic economy.
 That means you bring the values of the public good and broad-based prosperity into the core design of economic institutions and practices.
 So it should be in the DNA of companies, the DNA of economic development, and in the DNA of investing and banking and purchasing.”